PlayXDead/nix-flake-flutter-android-dev-env/README.md

 2. place flake in a new project directory and run
    "nix develop". this will generate the new flutter project and all tooling.
-3. Currently you will need to add .android/sdk to your .gitignore. this will massively speedup shell re-entry and prevent you from hitting any data limits with git.
-I will have the flake do this automatically in the near future
+3. .android/sdk is added automatically to your .gitignore you should consider adding more directories.
-4. i reccomend being sure to commit anytime you've finished making changes before re-entering the shell to keep shell re-entry fast.
+5. i reccomend being sure to commit anytime you've finished making changes before re-entering the shell to keep shell re-entry fast.

 ######################
 CURRENT KNOWN ISSUES
 ######################
-1. BE SURE TO ADD ".android/sdk" to gitignore this is critical
-2. emulator hardware buttons (power home volume etc) are currently not functioning. i hope to have this fixed soon
+1. emulator hardware buttons (power home volume etc) are currently not functioning. i hope to have this fixed soon
-3. Physical Keyboard input not detected by emulator. (emulators running great however).
+2. Physical Keyboard input not detected by emulator. (emulators running great however and onscreen touch keyboard functions).